Get monthly updates on FP&A best-practices and more.

 Cash buffer is calculated by taking your current Bank Balance divided by your cash outflows only (i.e. as if you didn't collect any revenue).
 The result tells you how many days your business could survive without revenue.

 The larger your cash buffer, the larger your financial cushion.
-But it’s not always true that bigger is better.
-Sometimes excess cash is a bad thing, because it means you’re not reinvesting enough money back into your business.
-In the midst of a global pandemic, however, an oversized cash buffer could give you peace of mind knowing that you can survive a worst-case scenario, so you’ll need to strike a balance.
+But it's not always true that bigger is better.
+Sometimes excess cash is a bad thing, because it means you're not reinvesting enough money back into your business.
+An oversized cash buffer could give you peace of mind knowing that you can survive a worst-case scenario, so you'll need to strike a balance.

 Additionally, as with cash runway, a major drawback of cash buffer is its reliance on historical numbers, which can either over- or under-state your true "cash buffer" depending on how your spending will change in the future.